 As their safari tents and treehouses are quite large and can sleep up to 8 people, Harvest Moon Holidays is the perfect place to visit with family or a group of friends.
-Glamping is great for couples too as it’s very romantic but will be a little more on the pricier side as you have no one to split the cost with!
+Glamping is great for couples because it’s very romantic but it will be a little more on the pricier side at Harvest Moon Holidays as you have no one to split the cost with!

 No sleeping on a mat or a blow-up bed, folks.
-Harvest Moon Holidays are aallll about the luxury.
-And let me tell you: that cosy cupboard bed is what dreams are made of!
-It blocked out the light perfectly which meant I could actually have a lie in whilst camping (who thought it possible?) but it was open at the top so it didn’t feel too claustrophobic.
+Harvest Moon Holidays are aallll about luxury.
+And let me tell you: that cosy cupboard bed was what dreams are made of!
+It blocked out the light perfectly which meant I could actually have a lie in whilst camping (who thought it possible?).
+Plus, it was open at the top so it didn’t feel too claustrophobic.

-As we were sleeping in the bride and groom’s tent there were only two double beds in the tent.
-In all the other tents there are two bedrooms at the back: one with a four poster double bed and one with a bunk bed.
-So in total, including the double cupboard bed and the double sofa bed at the front of the tent, the tents sleep 8 people.
-Instead of having a bunk bed in our tent, the space was filled with another table, a full-length mirror and a chest of drawers.
+We only had two double beds in our tent.
+However, in all the other tents at Harvest Moon Holidays there are two bedrooms at the back: one with a four poster double bed and one with a bunk bed.
+So in total, including the double cupboard bed and the double sofa bed, each tent can sleep up to 8 people.
+Instead of having a bunk bed in our tent, space was filled with another table, a full-length mirror and a chest of drawers.